reaktor/tizendev/README.md

 * Installation also fails if the target device's clock is in wrong time.
 * OS X may add .DS_Store file to build directory after signing.
 This will make installation fail because package contents don't match the signature.
 Get rid of .DS_Store files in build path.
 * If you try to compile the project in Eclipse, installation may fail if Tizendev build folder's signature files are included in the Eclipse project.
 The easiest solution is to remove the build folder.
 You can also set build path to point at some location outside the Eclipse project.
+* If native application doesn't start check that you are using right nativeTarget option.
+* Try running 'sdb root on' and see if that helps.

 ## Release History
 _(Nothing yet)_

+## Known Issues
+- No support for referencing multiple native services from web app
+- Native apps are built from ground up when files change.
+- Hybrid applications don't watch for changes in native part of the app
+- Packaging native applications throws errors from logger configuration.
+Doesn't effect the outcome of packaging.
+- tizenAppScriptDir option's default value is "/" which is bad practice and should be fixed.
+There was permission problems with /tmp folder which was the original value.

 ## License
 ```